Updated on March 17th, 2023

-A national letter of intent (NLI) establishes an arrangement wherein a student-athlete agrees to attend an NCAA college/university for one academic year in exchange for receiving athletics financial aid.
+national letter of intent (NLI) is signed by a student-athlete who agrees to attend an NCAA school in exchange for athletics financial aid.
+The student will only receive the scholarship if they participate in one academic year at the institution.

 An NLI includes the name of the school, the sport the prospective student will be participating in, the signature of the director of athletics, the name and contact information of the student, their NCAA ID, DOB, and their signature.
-If they are under 21 years of age, their parent or legal guardian must sign as well.
+If they are under 21, their parent or legal guardian must sign as well.

 Purpose of an NLI

 A National Letter of Intent is a voluntary form sent to student-athletes to bind them to one year of academics and a one-year athletics scholarship opportunity.
-It’s important to note that students are not required to sign one in order to participate in their given sport or receive some type of financial aid for athletics.
+It’s important to note that students aren’t required to sign one to participate in their sport or receive financial aid.

-Many institutions participate in this program, and the letter can be beneficial for both them and the prospective students for the following reasons:
+Many institutions participate in the NLI program, and the letter can be beneficial for both them and the prospective students for the following reasons:

 Sample